Business Broker Consultants

 Keep the ball rolling once an offer has been made.
 Study it closely.
 Just because the offer’s price may be lower than desired, the offer may have other points that will offset it such as higher seller financing payments or interest, a consulting agreement, more cash upfront than was anticipated or a buyer that the business is comfortable with.
 If a counter-offer is necessary, do so only on those points that are of highest importance.
 Be willing to negotiate for a win-win in order to sell your business.

 Best practice of selling a business is to negotiate professionally.

 When you begin working with an interested buyer, plan your negotiation strategy successfully.
-We strongly advise spending a little money at this point just to get the input from a business advisor’s perspective.
+We strongly advise spending a little money at this point just to get the input from a business adviser’s perspective.
 Negotiating strategy isn’t everything, but is is probably the most significant factor in the success of selling your business.
 Remember, your goal is to sell, not to beat the buyer at some negotiation game.
 You and the buyer should work as a team to get to a closing.
 Don’t allow yourself to get bogged down in disputes with your buyer.
 Don’t allow your ego to distract you from satisfying your underlying need to sell.
 Work with your buyer as an ally.
 Focus on interests, not positions.
 Generate a variety of solutions before deciding what to do about any particular problem.
 Try to resolve the toughest issues with objective criteria, independent standards and market norms.

 Best practices of selling business is to wrap it up quickly.

 Even the best buyer prospects can change their minds overnight.
 After the buyer makes a commitment to buy, get an offer to purchase in writing and a sizable, non-refundable earnest money deposit.
 After the offer to purchase agreement is signed, close as soon as possible.
 Your business isn’t sold until the money is in your hand.
 Make sure the check clears before you set plans in motion for that well-deserved vacation.